cern-eos/eos/doc/configuration/exos.rst

 Manual scanning
 ---------------

-It is possible to run a manual FST scan on an ExOS filesystem:
+It is possible to run a manual FST scan on an ExOS filesystem, which will checksum files and flag them in case of errors.

 .. code-block:: bash